There are five stages in the project lifecycle:

 - Client management

-This phase is where the magic happens, where most of the budget is allocated and most of the project deliverables are produced.
+This is the phase where magic happens — where most of the budget is allocated and most of the project deliverables are produced.
 You take your project plan and put it into action, whether that takes weeks, months, or even years.
+During this time, communication is essential. as there will be times when the client or stakeholders will want updates and progress reports.

 With Workfront, you can keep the whole project team updated and make reporting to clients and stakeholders easier.